 What is uploaded file exceeds the upload_max_filesize directive in php.ini error?

 Hosting providers limit your upload file size to protect the server.
 Upload_max_filesize code can be found in your php.ini file.
 Php.ini file is your server’s default PHP structure.

 These limitations are mostly set by the hosting provider and you can see them by going to your WordPress dashboard, Media and clicking on Add New.

-Fix uploaded file exceeds the upload_max_filesize directive in php.ini error
+How to fix Uploaded file exceeds the upload_max_filesize directive in php.ini error?

 To fix this error, you need to increase the upload size in your php.ini file.
 There are many ways to increase the upload size, which we will discuss below: